oven-sh/bun/docs/cli/install.md

 ## Non-npm dependencies

 Bun supports installing dependencies from Git, GitHub, and local or remotely-hosted tarballs.
 For complete documentation refer to [Package manager > Git, GitHub, and tarball dependencies](/docs/cli/add).
+This includes installing from private Git repositories if your system has access.

 ```json#package.json
 {